Larsa Pippen Showcases Hourglass Figure In Curve-Hugging Denim Bodysuit: ‘Hi Bae’

-In the bright new photo, the mother of four appeared on a patio in her backyard, starting straight into the camera with a seriously look on her face.
-The Chicago native looked beautiful, wearing her long, highlighted tresses down and curled in addition to a flawless application of makeup that included eyeliner, mascara, eyeshadow, highlighter, and blush.
+In the bright new photo, the mother of four appeared on a patio in her backyard, staring straight into the camera with a serious look on her face.
+The Chicago native looked beautiful, wearing her long, highlighted tresses down and curled in addition to a flawless application of makeup that included eyeliner, mascara, eye shadow, highlighter, and blush.

-Pippen showed off her hourglass figure in a tight fitting denim bodysuit that was incredibly fashionable.
+Pippen showed off her hourglass figure in a tight-fitting denim bodysuit that was incredibly fashionable.
 The sexy outfit featured pockets on her chest as well as a gold zipper running down the middle of the ensemble.
 The outfit cinched in the middle, showing off the 45-year-old’s trim waist as well as her curvy hips.
 To complete the sexy but casual piece, the brunette bombshell wore a pair of nude pumps.
-The post has not even been live on her page for an hour but it’s already attracting the attention of many fans.
+The post has not even been live on her page for an hour, but it’s already attracting the attention of many fans.

 In addition to over 80 comments, the photo has also raked in an impressive amount of likes with over 5,000 and that number only continues to grow.
 Some social media users took to the photo to let Pippen know that she looks amazing while countless others raved over her chic outfit.
-A few more simply dropped a line to let the beauty know that they are big fans and by the end of the day, the post will surely be flooded with plenty more praise.
+A few more simply dropped a line to let the beauty know that they are big fans.
+By the end of the day, the post will surely be flooded with plenty more praise.

 “Pretty woman walking down street pretty,” one fan gushed, adding a series of flame emoji.